 The housing market crash of 2008 had a devastating impact on lower income homeowners.
-Careless and sometimes predatory lenders allowed buyers to take on loans they simply couldn't afford, and when housing prices plunged many were left owing more than their homes were worth, and paying punitive interest rates on crippling debts.
-Most middle and higher income families were able to survive the crash, but many low-income families who hopped into the market during the height of the housing bubble faced the prospect of losing their homes in humiliating foreclosures or struggling against all odds to pay enormous debts.
-Buyers entering the market after the crash have been deterred by strict lending criteria and daunting requirements.
+Careless and sometimes predatory lenders allowed buyers to take on loans they simply couldn't afford, and when housing prices plunged, many were left owing more than their homes were worth and paying punitive interest rates on crippling debts.
+Middle and higher income families were able to survive the crash, but many low-income families who hopped into the market during the height of the housing bubble faced the prospect of losing their homes in humiliating foreclosures or struggling to pay enormous debts.
+Buyers entering the market after the crash face strict lending criteria and daunting requirements.
 Both conditions leave many families struggling with unreasonable housing costs.
 Housing grants can provide crucial assistance to the families that face these challenges.

 Federal Housing Programs

 The federal government is the first stop for anyone seeking information about housing assistance.
 The U.S. Department of Housing and Urban Development (HUD) website provides key information for grant seekers.
-This includes not only the types of programs that are available, but also the process for obtaining the monetary assistance, and even examples of what good applications look like.
+You’ll find detailed explanations of the types of programs that are available, the process for obtaining the monetary assistance, and even examples of good applications.

 Local Homebuyer Programs.

-This page from HUD provides links for homebuyer programs available in every state.
+This page from HUD provides links for local homebuyer assistance programs available in every state.
 For more info, click here